 Try out DirecTV Now free for 7-days if you’re not sure.
 You can cancel online pretty easily.
 If you’re ready to jump in for a longer commitment, consider a couple of deals that can get you a free streaming device.
-If you pay for four months in advance, DirecTV Now will give you an Apple TV.
+If you pay for three months, DirecTV Now will give you an Apple TV.
 Prepay for two months and get an Amazon Fire TV.

 Sling TV likewise has a 7-day free trial, and some offers that can get you a free or discounted streaming device.
 Right now, Sling TV is offering promotions for Amazon Fire TV Stick, a Roku Express and a AirPlay TV bundle.